boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 # Create, Configure and Format the Custom Widget

-The Bold BI custom widget allows you to add any user-defined widget, d3 controls, Syncfusion controls, or any Javascript-based controls in a dashboard, and it performs like the normal widget.
+The Bold BI custom widget allows you to add any user-defined widget, d3 controls, Syncfusion controls, or any Javascript-based controls in a dashboard, and it performs like a normal widget.

-> **NOTE:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.
+> **NOTE:** This feature is available in On-Premises Deployment, but not in Syncfusion Managed Cloud Server.

 ## Prerequisites and knowledge required for development of the custom widget

-This section explains the mandatory requirements to develop the custom widget.
+This section explains the mandatory requirements for developing the custom widget.

 <table class="params">
 <thead>
 <tr>
 <td><b>Development Environment</b></td>
-<td>Bold BI Enterprise Edition and any web browser as mentioned in the <a href="/embedded-bi/setup/overview/#software-requirements">link</a><br/> </td>
+<td>Bold BI Enterprise Edition and any web browser as mentioned in the <a href="/deploying-bold-bi/overview/#software-requirements">link</a><br/> </td>

 </tr>
 <tr>